Swarms of flying insects reported throughout West Michigan

 The reports were similar to recent ones in Detroit.
 WDIV reports that swarms of flying ants were spotted throughout Metro Detroit Aug.
 31 and Sept.
 1.

+The ants reportedly pop up for a day or so at the end of the summer to breed, WDIV reported.
+It’s unclear if that’s what the bugs spotted in West Michigan were doing.

-There were also similar flying ant reports recently in Pennsylvania and Connecticut.
-An insect expert told NBC Connecticut that it appeared that the bugs spotted there were flying ants that came above ground to mate.
-It’s unclear if that’s what the bugs are doing in West Michigan.
+There were also similar flying ant swarm reports recently in Pennsylvania and Connecticut.